akskuchi/dHM-visual-storytelling/README.md

 ```
 @inproceedings{surikuchi-etal-2024-yet,
     title = "Not (yet) the whole story: Evaluating Visual Storytelling Requires More than Measuring Coherence, Grounding, and Repetition",
-    author = "Surikuchi, Aditya Kaushik  and
+    author = "Surikuchi, Aditya K  and
       Fern{\'a}ndez, Raquel  and
       Pezzelle, Sandro",
     editor = "Al-Onaizan, Yaser  and